hemachandraMS/parking_monitoring_sytem_iot/README.md

-# parking_monitoring_sytem_iot
+# IoT-based Parking Monitoring System
-An IoT based Parking Management System.
+Real-time IoT based Parking Monitoring System which consumes the data from IoT sensor at the parking slots, calculated the available space and produce the processed data to Kafka topic.